People: Core Team

 Professor Chris Hatton has been an academic at Lancaster University since 2000, and for over 25 years has worked to document, understand, and evaluate attempts to tackle the inequalities experienced by people with learning/intellectual disabilities and their families.
 He is currently Co-Director of the Public Health England Learning Disabilities Observatory.
 He writes a blog mainly on these issues at http://chrishatton.blogspot.co.uk/ and a more occasional blog in support of the #JusticeforLB campaign at http://dataforlb.blogspot.co.uk/.

-Carol Thomas is Professor of Sociology at Lancaster University, based in the Faculty of Health and Medicine.
-She s best known for her publications in Disability Studies, including her books : Female Forms: Experiencing and Understanding Disability (Buckingham: Open University Press 1997), and Sociologies of Disability and Illness.
+Carol Thomas is an Emeritus Professor of Sociology at Lancaster University, based in the Faculty of Health and Medicine.
+She is best known for her publications in Disability Studies, including her books : Female Forms: Experiencing and Understanding Disability (Buckingham: Open University Press 1997), and Sociologies of Disability and Illness.
 Contested Ideas in Disability Studies and Medical Sociology (Basingstoke: Palgrave Macmillan.
 2007).
 She has also researched and published widely on patients’ and carers’ experiences is living and dying with cancer, and has developed an interest in illness narratives.
 Publications on narrative analysis have followed, most notably: Negotiating the contested terrain of narrative meth0ods in illness contexts.
 Sociology of Health and Illness 32 (4): 647-660, 2010).
 Carol is a founding member of the Centre for Disability Research (CeDR) at Lancaster University and was its first Director (2008-16).

 Susie Baines is a Research Associate in the Division of Health Research within the Faculty of Health and Medicine.
 Having worked in the field of learning disabilities since 2002, Susie began her career looking at the religious needs of adults with learning disabilities, and the experiences of Christian parents who had parented their child with learning disabilities to adulthood.